-Overall, 96% of those using the service who completed the feedback survey in 2015-16 would recommend the University Counselling Service to others.
+Overall, 98% of those using the service who completed the feedback survey in 2016-17 would recommend the University Counselling Service face to face service to others.

 It is important to read the following information before registering so you are clear about the process: